cbarber1/code-palette/README.md

 # Running it locally or on CS50 IDE

-The only thing you have to do to run it is three commands.
+The only thing you have to do to run it is two commands.

-1. cd project

-This just enters you into the project folder from the terminal.
-There are four folders in this folder.
-Documentation, proposal, status, and code-palette.
-The design.md file and README.md file are in the documentation folder.
-The only other folder you have to worry about is the code-palette folder.

-2. cd code-palette
+1. cd code-palette

 This command enters you into the actual flask application folder.
 Now you're ready to actually run the command that starts the flask application.

-3. flask run
+2. flask run

 And there you go!
 It should start a flask server, and you can then click on the link that comes up in the terminal.
 It should open a new tab in your browser, and you should see the website!
 You can use the link